decorator-factory/typing-tips/docs/one-offs/avoid-any/index.md

 1. If you're using `mypy`, you can [generate a report](https://mypy.readthedocs.io/en/stable/command_line.html#report-generation) that measures how much of your code is untyped.

-2. Learn about [type variables and generics](../../tutorials/generics).
+2. Learn about type variables and generics (TODO: link generics tutorial).
 Whenever you see a function or a class where two values are linked together and are marked as `Any`, see if you can use a `TypeVar`.

-    There are some recent additions to generics, namely `ParamSpec` and `TypeVarTuple`.
-We don't have a tutorial on them yet, but they're very cool.

 3. Search for external inputs, such as configuration or network requests, and decide if they need stricter validation.

-4. Consider if you can use a [union type](https://docs.python.org/3.10/library/typing.html#typing.Union).
+4. Consider if you can use a [union type](https://docs.python.org/3/library/typing.html#typing.Union).

 5. If you really want "any value", see if using `object` makes sense.
-See ["Is `object` the same as `Any`?"](../../faq/object-vs-any) for more details.
+See ["Is `object` the same as `Any`?"](../object-vs-any/index.md) for more details.

 ## More on this topic